NY self-help guru pleads not guilty to child porn charges

-NEW YORK (AP) — The spiritual leader of an upstate New York self-help group has pleaded not guilty to new charges accusing him of possessing child pornography.

-Keith Raniere entered the plea on Monday at a hearing where it became clear that his four co-defendants are taking steps to avoid going to trial with him next month.
+NEW YORK (AP) — The spiritual leader of an upstate New York self-help group pleaded not guilty on Monday to newly filed child pornography charges at a hearing where it became clear that his co-defendants are trying to avoid going to trial with him next month.

-Prosecutors hit Raniere last week with charges accusing him of creating and possessing images of a teenage girl.
-He was previously charged with operating a secret society within his NXIVM (NEHK’-see-uhm) group that allegedly forced women to have unwanted sex with him and branded them with his initials.
+Keith Raniere was charged last week with exploiting a child and possessing child pornography.
+He had previously pleaded not guilty to charges accusing him of operating a secret society within his NXIVM group that forced women “slaves” to have unwanted sex with him and branded them with his initials.

-Raniere’s co-defendants include Seagram liquor fortune heiress Clare Bronfman and TV actress Allison Mack.
-They have denied the charges.
-A prosecutor said the government is in plea negotiations with Mack and two others.
+Assistant U.S. Attorney Moira Penza told a judge on Monday that the government is in “active plea negotiations” with Allison Mack, best known for playing a teenage friend of Superman on the “Smallville” TV series, and two other defendants in the sex-trafficking case.
+Additionally, defense attorney Mark Geragos said that his client, Seagram liquor fortune heiress Clare Bronfman, will be asking for a separate trial on charges she bank-rolled the Albany-based group that has been compared to a cult.
+Bronfman and Mack have previously denied the charges.

 Most Read Nation & World Stories